lkimwilu/lkimwilu/README.md

 I am passionate about software development and always eager to learn new technologies.
 My interests include:

-- Web Development
+- 🌐 Web Development
-- Mobile Application Development
+- 📱 Mobile Application Development
-- Cloud Computing
+- ☁️ Cloud Computing
-- DevOps
+- 🚀 DevOps

 ## 🌱 Currently Learning

 I am continuously improving my skills and currently focusing on:

-- TypeScript
+- 🟦 TypeScript
-- React Native
+- ⚛️ React Js
-- Next.js
+- 🌐 Next.js
+- ☸️ Node js
-- Kubernetes
+- JavaScript

 ## 💞️ Collaboration

 I am looking to collaborate on exciting projects that involve:

-- Frontend Development using React or Vue
+- 🖥️ Frontend Development using React or Vue
-- Backend Development with Node.js and Express
+- 🛠️ Backend Development with Node.js and Express
-- Mobile Applications with React Native
+- 📱 Mobile Applications with React Native
-- Cloud Solutions and DevOps Practices
+- ☁️ Cloud Solutions and DevOps Practices

 ## 📫 How to Reach Me